zgsrc/ibjs/README.md

         // figure out how this data is related to requests we've previously made });

-That is a durable design pattern when responses are less than reliable.
+This can be a durable design pattern when dealing with streaming data or when responses are less than reliable.
 But it makes things awkward and complicated vis-a-vis the standard javascript asynchronous programming model.
 The SDK takes care of the event plumbing so that things look more like this:

     connection.request(function(err, data) {
         // the error or data are directly linked to the request made